bastianxx04/GeneSearch/README.md

 The order of the arguments is as follows.
 If an argument is not relevant to the operation being executed it can simply be omitted from the list.
 `{type} {genome} {reads} {iterations} {spacing} {edits} --no-output` The `--no-output` flag is optional, and if set will only print the runtime of the operation.

+## Examples
+Running approximate search with genome file HG38-1000000.fa and reads from file reads-100-10-0.fq for one iteration with one edit allowed on branch otable-noskips.
+This prints the result to the console.
+`cargo run approx HG38-1000000 reads-100-10-0 1 1`

+Constructing an O-table from HG38-1000000.fa 5 times with skips set to 2, and output the average runtime for constructing the O-table in nanoseconds.
+On mainbranch .
+`cargo build --release --quiet` and `target/release/gene_search.exe otable HG38-1000000 5 2 --no-output`

 [//]: # (These are reference links used in the body of this note)
    [rust-install]: <https://www.rust-lang.org/learn/get-started>